mpv-player/mpv/DOCS/man/en/options.rst

     controls how much of the image is cropped.
 May not work with all video output drivers.

-    *NOTE*: Values between -1 and 0 are allowed as well, but highly experimental and may crash or worse.
-Use at your own risk!

 --panscanrange=<-19.0-99.0>
     (experimental)
     Change the range of the pan-and-scan functionality (default: 1).
 Positive